Louis-udm/NER-BERT-CRF/README.md

 > Zhibin Lu

 This is a named entity recognizer based on [BERT Model(pytorch-pretrained-BERT)](https://github.com/huggingface/pytorch-pretrained-BERT) and CRF.

+Someone construct model with BERT, LSTM and CRF, like this [BERT-BiLSTM-CRF-NER](https://github.com/FuYanzhe2/Name-Entity-Recognition/tree/master/BERT-BiLSTM-CRF-NER), but in theory, the BERT mechanism has replaced the role of LSTM, so I think LSTM is redundant.

 ## Requirements
 - python 3.6
 - pytorch 1.0.0